Skip to main content

 The 4 Hard Limits (What We Won't Build)

-These are not "proceed with caution"β€”they are absolute hard stops.
+These aren't "proceed with caution" β€” they are absolute hard stops.

 The Red Lines